jthegedus/github-action-awesome-lint/readme.md

 This Action wraps [`awesome-lint`](https://github.com/sindresorhus/awesome-lint/) allowing easy linting of your awesome projects!

-It allows specifying the version of the [`awesome-lint`](https://github.com/sindresorhus/awesome-lint/) package you wish to install from `npm`!
+For improved security and usage, it allows specifying the version of the [`awesome-lint`](https://github.com/sindresorhus/awesome-lint/) package you wish to install from `npm`!
+This is achieved by installing the dependency at runtime.

 </div>